AndyKiema/CIT-Bank-Certificate-of-Deposit-Calculator-Test/README.md

 ## Bug Identified
 - **Issue with Semi-Annual Frequency**:
-  The calculator displays an incorrect amount for semi-annual compounding.
+  The calculator displays an incorrect amount when compounding semi-annually.
 This issue has been logged for further investigation.

 ## Technologies Used
 - **Selenium with Java** for test script development.